 Anne Harris (2017) examined the experiences and perceptions of young people in Melbourne, Australia through a participatory project that involved video, photos, and arts-based inquiry.
 The young people with whom she worked over multiple years included Samoan youth and young people from South Sudan who had migrated to Australia, sometimes via other countries (e.g, New Zealand for the Samoan youth, and Egypt for the South Sudanese youth).
 This book explores the complexities of creativity, culture and religion in these young people’s lives, and draws on the work of the anthropologist Arjun Appadurai, among others.

 Kim Park Nelson (2016) takes a critical approach to examine the adoption of children by Americans from Korea.
-Nelson uses both oral history interviews, in addition to analysis of documents to explore the development of policies used in transnational adoption, as well as participants’ experiences.
-Nelson herself was adopted, and as an adult became involved in Korean Adoptees’ associations.
-As someone who occupies the roles of both insider and outsider in the research study, Nelson clarifies her role and relationships, while all the while exploring the complexities of identity described by the participants of the study.
+Park Nelson uses both oral history interviews, in addition to analysis of documents to explore the development of policies used in transnational adoption, as well as participants’ experiences.
+Park Nelson herself was adopted, and as an adult became involved in Korean Adoptees’ associations.
+As someone who occupies the roles of both insider and outsider in the research study, Park Nelson clarifies her role and relationships, while all the while exploring the complexities of identity described by the participants of the study.

 Kakali Bhattacharya and Norman K. Gillen (2016) present a parallel narrative in the form of autoethnographic writing that uses performance scripts, in which they explore their relationship with one another – a South Asian woman with a white man in the process of examining the life of a Latina woman for his dissertation research.
 This study explores the concepts of race and power in the relationships between a doctoral advisor and doctoral student, as Gillen, in turn, examines his relationship with a participant of his research.